bengrunfeld/basic-web-app/README.md

 * Download Bootstrap
 * Download jQuery
+* Use NPM to globally install UglifyJS and CSSO
 * Link HTML files to CSS and JS files
 * Write HTML, CSS and JS boilerplate
 * Test the app in a Browser to ensure that all the pieces are working and playing nice